 Peaceful spot alongside the Jemez River in the town of Jemez Spring with a several pools and zen-like landscaping.
 Fun fact: Giggling Springs is located on the site of the oldest bath house in the area (mid 1800s), when people rode up from Albuquerque in a stagecoach.
-One hour soak costs $25, two hours costs $40, half-day pass is $75, and day pass is $100.
+One hour soak costs $25, two hours costs $50.

 Ojo Caliente Mineral Springs Resort

 Ojo Caliente Mineral Springs Resort is a popular destination for its beautiful vistas and hot springs.
 The resort underwent a major renovation several years back, amping up the chi chi factor and cost.
 But it still retains its offbeat character and is a fantastic day trip for soaking in its multitude of mineral pools (11 public) that range from 80 – 109 degrees, as well as its mud pool, cold plunge pool, and outdoor kivas fireplaces.
 Be sure to take a pair of hiking shoes or sneakers with you and opt for the hilltop trail behind the resort to the Posi pueblo ruins, a 1-mile round trip hike.
-Fees for the public mineral pools are $24 (Monday – Thursday) and $38 (Friday, Saturday, Sunday, and holidays).
-The sunset rate is another option at $20 (Monday – Thursday) and $32 (Friday, Saturday, Sunday, and holidays).
+Fees for the public mineral pools are $45 (Monday – Thursday) and $65 (Friday, Saturday, Sunday, and holidays).
 Of course you can raise the bar on this sanctuary experience by choosing from a selection of treatments such as a therapeutic massage, body scrub, facial, or yoga class.

 Ten Thousand Waves Santa Fe

 While there are no natural mineral springs in Santa Fe proper, there’s a great choice for a soak in the Capital City, especially on the way down from a day on the mountain at Ski Santa Fe.
-At the very upscale Ten Thousand Waves, located on Hyde Park Road, the spa experience is modeled after the great Japanese mountain hot spring resorts, and visiting the communal tub for men and women won’t break the bank ($24.30).
+At the very upscale Ten Thousand Waves, located on Hyde Park Road, the spa experience is modeled after the great Japanese mountain hot spring resorts, and visiting the communal tub for men and women is $58 for 90 minutes.
 Of course you can always heighten the visit with a spa treatment or dine at the adjacent Izanami, which serves small plate Japanese izakaya fare.